eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 ## Step 3: Ensure that your editor styles the chosen semantic token type

-The __third step__ is to ensure, that your editor supports the assigned semantic tokens:
+The __third step__ is to ensure that your editor supports the assigned semantic tokens:
-Depending on your editor and the currently selected color theme, the semantic token type selected in `HelloWorldSemanticTokenProvider` might not be supported or didn't got a different color in the color theme.
+Depending on your editor and the currently selected color theme, the semantic token type selected in `HelloWorldSemanticTokenProvider` might not be supported or didn't get a different color in the color theme.
 The easiest way to detect such problems is to change the current color theme and to try some others.
-Note, that VS Code allows to switch off semantic highlighting for all themes with the setting `editor.semanticHighlighting.enabled`.
+Note that VS Code allows to switch off semantic highlighting for all themes with the setting `editor.semanticHighlighting.enabled`.

 After switching from "Dark (Visual Studio)" to "Dark Modern" in VS Code, the example looks as expected.
 You can switch the current color theme in VS Code with `cmd + K` `cmd + T` (or via the menu: Code -> Settings... -> Theme -> Color Theme).